 The Board has assessed the principal risks facing the Company over a five-year period, including those that would threaten its business model, future performance, solvency or liquidity.
 The five-year period was selected to align with the average duration of the Company's existing investments.
-The next continuation vote of the Company will take place in 2024 also coinciding within this five-year time frame.
 The Board has developed a matrix of risks facing the Company and has put in place certain investment restrictions which are in line with the Company's investment objective and policy in order to mitigate these risks as far as practicable.
 The principal risks which have been identified, and the steps taken by the Board to mitigate these risks, are presented on pages 26 to 32.